-Custial Transformation (where applicable) N/A Spatial Transformation (where applicable) Calculation type N/A Non- Cumulative Reporting cycle Quarterly Desired performance Indicator responsibility All municipalities capable of recording, reviewing, resolving community concerns and reporting Chief Director: Democratic Governance and Disaster Management indicator responsibility Chief Director.
-Democratic Governance and Disaster Ivianagement Indicator Title 3.4.1.
+Spatial Transformation (where applicable) N/A Calculation type Non- Cumulative Reporting cycle Quarterly Desired performance All municipalities capable of recording, reviewing, resolving community concerns and reporting Indicator responsibility Chief Director: Democratic Governance and Disaster Management maioato.
+Tooponoisimy To the state of th Indicator Title 3.4.1.
 Number of LED initiatives / interventions implemented in municipalities Definition Support municipalities in creating an enabling environment for Local Economic Development through facilitation of LED initiatives / interventions / projects.
-Source of data Guidelines for the Review and Development of LED Strategies in municipalities; Method of Calculation/Assessment Non-cumulativ Means of verification Minutes, Reports, Agendas and Invitations Assumptions LED Strategies, municipal infrastructure project support LED initiatives Disaggregation of Beneficiaries N/A Spatial Transformation N/A Calculation Type Cumulative Year-end Reporting Cycle Quarterly Desired Performance High Indicator Responsibility Chief Director: Development Planning · • Indicator Title 3.4.2.
+Source of data Guidelines for the Review and Development of LED Strategies in municipalities; Method of Calculation/Assessment Non-cumulativ Means of verification Minutes, Reports, Agendas and Invitations Assumptions LED Strategies, municipal infrastructure project support LED initiatives Disaggregation of Beneficiaries N/A Spatial Transformation N/A Calculation Type Cumulative Year-end Reporting Cycle Quarterly Desired Performance High Indicator Responsibility Chief Director: Development Planning Indicator Title 3.4.2.
 Number of municipalities with legally compliant IDPs Definition Support and monitor the extent to which municipal IDPs are compliant with legislative requirements, respond to service delivery and development challenges, community priorities and mainstream gender Source of data IDP assessment and analysis reports Method of calculation/ Assessment Quantitative: Manual count of number of municipalities supported Means of verification Signed-off report indicating the municipalities with legally compliant IDPs, and Individual Municipal IDPs Assumptions All municipal IDPs are compliant and respond to service delivery, development challenges and needs of communities Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) Through the whole province in 22 local municipalities supported by five district municipalities Calculation Type Non-Cumulative Reporting Cycle Annually Desired performance All municipalities have IDPs which are addressing key service delivery priorities and development needs Indicator responsibility Chief Director: Development Planning Title 3.4.3.
 Number of municipalities supported with implementation of SDFs in line with SPLUMA Definition Support municipalities with the development or review of SDFs in terms of the guidelines.
-Development of terms of reference for development or review of SDFs Participate in the steering committee meetings Provide technical inputs on the establishment of a GIS system Source of data SDFs guidelines Method of calculation/Assessment Quantitative Means of verification Agendas/Invitations, minutes of meetings/assessment reports and maps Assumptions Municipalities complying 100% with the SDF guidelines Disaggregation of Beneficiaries N/A Spatial Transformation N/A Calculation type Cumulative Year-end Reporting Cycle Annually
+Development of terms of reference for development or review of SDFs Participate in the steering committee meetings Provide technical inputs on the establishment of a GIS system Source of data SDFs guidelines Method of calculation/Assessment Quantitative Means of verification Agendas/Invitations, minutes of meetings/assessment reports and maps mound of Formoundin Agendacian material, minutes of modify accounting reports and maps Assumptions Municipalities complying 100% with the SDF guidelines Disaggregation of Beneficiaries N/A Spatial Transformation N/A Calculation type Cumulative Year-end Reporting Cycle Annually